-If you own a home, you’re likely going to need to buy home insurance coverage.
+If you own a home, you’re likely going to need to buy insurance coverage.
 But is it a requirement?
-You may end up needing to buy homeowners policy, but it’ll depend on your current situation.
-Not all homeowners have to buy it if they don’t want to.
+Many think it is, but the truth is that it depends on your current situation.
+As it turns, many homeowners could skip insuring their houses without penalty.

 Unlike car insurance, your state will not require you to have any homeowners coverage.
 But this doesn’t make you exempt from buying it.
 Financing a house will likely mean you’ll have no choice but to buy a policy.
 Your bank or lender will most likely require you to have it.
 This is because they also have a financial interest in your home.

-In this article, we’ll take a look at the situations where homeowners insurance is required.
+In this article, we’ll take a look at the situations where home insurance is required.
 Some lenders might demand that you have a certain type of coverage, which we’ll spell out.
 We’ll also explain why buying homeowners is the best course of action regardless of any requirements.

 It’s common to take out a loan to buy a house.
 This also means that you’ll have to follow your lender’s requirements.
-They’ll likely require that you have a homeowners policy.
+They’ll likely require that you have a policy protecting your home.
 This is because they also have a financial stake in the property.
 So, they want to protect their asset from any perils that could cause expensive damages.

 Lenders may also require you to buy other types of insurance for your home.
-This includes flood and earthquake insurance.
+This includes flood and earthquake coverage.
 It all depends on the amount of risk that your area of residence poses.
 Keep in mind that floods and earthquakes aren’t part of a standard homeowners policy.